Living Trusts In Your Estate Planning

 A trust is an estate planning tool that allows you to set aside assets and property for the benefit of another.
-Trusts can achieve a number of objectives, including asset protection, provide supplemental income for a special needs child, or help beneficiaries avoid the probate process.
+Trusts can help to protect assets, but one of the primary benefits of a trust is that it bypasses the probate process.

 Personal Care And Attention

 Every trust must be funded with the assets you wish to place in the trust.
 This may be cash or physical assets such as real estate.
 Trusts operate under a complex set of rules and regulations.
 Our role is to make sure your trust is properly funded and that you follow those regulations.
 We assist with property transfers and recording of deeds as well as all reporting requirements.

 Trusts can be excellent tax-planning tools or used to bypass the probate process.
 If you establish a trust, you must name a trustee who will act in your beneficiary’s best interests.
 This person is known as the trustee.
 He or she will administer the trust and support the needs of the beneficiary.

 We help trustees administer trusts and follow the guidelines provided by the creator of a trust.
 Failure to administer a trust properly can result in legal action against a trustee claiming breach of fiduciary duties.
 Our clients rely on us to protect their interests and avoid lengthy and costly disputes.

 If you have an existing trust and you are unsure about what it accomplishes, we can review it with you and make any adjustments that are necessary.